alan-od/Arduino-Frequency-Counter/README.md

 Tooling:

-The PCB was developed using KiCad and the files are available are supplied under hardware along with documentation pertaining to the circuit design.
+The PCB was developed using KiCad and the files are available under hardware along with documentation pertaining to the circuit design.

-The software was developed using the Arduino IDE, the source code is included along with software documentation.
-Note that a number of source and header files used.
-For users wishing to compile the programme for themselves it will be necessary for them to include the Arduino library for the DS3231.
+The software was developed using the Arduino IDE, all source code is included along with documentation.
+Currently the source code is around 1000 lines and due to its size I have divided it into a number of modules and header files.
+For users to compile the programme it will be necessary for them to include the Arduino library for the DS3231.
+Ideally I would have used a different software tool set, however I deliberately used the Arduino IDE so as to allow other users to easily import the software files into the Arduino IDE.

 General:

 No originality is claimed for the design as I have taken ideas from many sources.
 The majority of the software is original although a few algorithms have been taken from other sources, where I have done so I have tried to acknowledge those for their work.